National Process Mapping Services

 The goal is not to redesign the process during documentation.
 The goal is to create an accurate, validated picture of the current workflow so leaders and teams can make better decisions.

-• Validating the process with the people involved
+• Validating the process directly with the frontline people involved

-• Converting validated workflow clarity into usable documentation
+• Converting validated clarity into highly usable corporate documentation

 Validation is critical because many process problems are hidden inside assumptions.
 Leadership may believe work happens one way, while employees experience it differently.
 Process mapping brings those differences into the open.